Theodore Parker: Early life and education

-College and divinity school, 1830–1836

 In 1830, at age 19, Parker walked the ten miles from Lexington to Cambridge to apply to Harvard College.
 He was accepted but could not pay the tuition, so he lived and studied at home, continued to work on his father's farm, and joined his classmates only for exams.
 Under that program, he was able to complete three years of study in one.
 He then took various posts as a teacher, conducting an academy from 1831 to 1834 at Watertown, Massachusetts, where his late mother's family lived.
 At Watertown, he met his future wife, Lydia Dodge Cabot.
-He announced their engagement to his father in October, 1833.
+He announced their engagement to his father in October 1833.
 Theodore and Lydia were married four years later on April 20, 1837.

 While at Watertown, Parker produced his first significant manuscript, The History of the Jews, which outlined his skepticism of biblical miracles and an otherwise liberal approach to the Bible.
 These were to be themes throughout his career.

 Parker considered a career in law, but his strong faith led him to theology.
 He entered the Harvard Divinity School in 1834.
 He specialized in the study of German theology and was drawn to the ideas of Coleridge, Carlyle, and Emerson.
 He wrote and spoke (with varying degrees of fluency) Latin, Greek, Hebrew, and German.
 His journal and letters show that he was acquainted with many other languages, including Chaldee, Syriac, Arabic, Coptic and Ethiopic.
 He completed the divinity school program quickly, in 1836, in order to marry and begin preaching without delay.

-Early home life and career, 1836–1842
+Career

-Parker called the late 1830s a "period of…disappointment".
-Citing "home; children; & a good professional sphere," he wrote in his journal that "All fail me, & all equally."
+Parker called the late 1830s a "period of...disappointment".
+Citing "home; children; & a good professional sphere", he wrote in his journal that "All fail me, & all equally."
 Increasing controversies in his career culminated in a break with orthodoxy in the early 1840s.
 The fallout from these events affected him deeply, and it took him a few years to land on his feet and move forward.

-Marriage

-Parker and Lydia Cabot married in 1837, but the union was rocky at first due to environmental stresses and incompatibilities, and both were saddened to have no children.
-In 1840 he sought emotional release in the company of a neighboring woman, Anna Blake Shaw, who had a similar theology and temperament to his own, but the friendship was by all accounts not sexual.
-This attachment naturally increased problems at home, where he may have found it difficult to meet the emotional needs of his wife.